bentalebahmed/BlueUnity/README.md

 2) Enable bluetooth and location.

-3) Open the app.
+3) Open the app and approve all permissions

-4) Enter the MAC address of the Bluetooth device, and click Start button to connect to BT.
+5) Click Search button to start scanning for bluetooth devices or Paired Devices button to list all paired devices.
+Enter the MAC address of the bluetooth device, and click Start button to connect.

-5) Enter data in the input field named "Enter Data to send" and click Send.
+6) Enter data in the input field named "Enter Data to send" and click Send.

-6) The incoming data is displayed directly on the screen, using ReadData(string data) which is called from Java class using UnityPlayer.UnitySendMessage().
+7) The incoming data is displayed directly on the screen, using ReadData(string data) which is called from Java class using UnityPlayer.UnitySendMessage().
 > **Note:** The plugin parses incoming data with `inputBuffer.readLine()`, which reads until it reaches a new line character ('\n').

 8) To see Log messages, draw a circle in the screen with your finger to see the Log Viewer (Unity-Logs-Viewer from assets store).